 The problem of soil erosion due to intensive farming can be prevented by:

 - Plowing along contours and by planting hedges or trees for soil conservation suggests the 2015 The Guardian article.

 - Another solution would be to practice permaculture which advocates a no-till approach to farming.

 Transportation of organic goods is another area of concern for several reasons.

 - ScienceDaily report.
 However, trucking owes its popularity to the fact that they can reach farms and consumers easily.
-In fact, 70% of food produce, as well as fertilizers, seeds, etc., are transported by trucks notes a Grainnet report.

 - Long distance transport: Some organic items however are transported further than conventional food, such as mangoes and green peppers note the ScienceDaily study.
 They are imported into the U.S. from South American countries rather than neighboring countries and this drives prices higher.
 This is, however not an effect of organic farming per se, but demand for organic goods that is consumer-driven.

 - Movement of small quantities: Since the volume of organic food is less than conventional food, and farms are dispersed, gathering and transporting becomes expensive.
 It is common knowledge that greater the volumes that are transported, the lesser is the per unit cost.